Sourya2000/Spam-classifier/README.md

 # Model trainig and classifer:

--- Implemented three naive baies classifiers to achieve comapratively better precision -- Mutinomial Naive Baies performed better with an precision of 1.0 -- Considered multinomialNB for model building
+-- Implemented three naive bayes classifiers to achieve comapratively better precision -- Mutinomial Naive Bayes performed better with an precision of 1.0 -- Considered multinomialNB for model building